 It was a pretty close run battle for the presidency in 1968 but Hubert Humphrey, the democratic candidate had little election funding although Hughes cannily hedged his bets.
 He made donations to both opposing candidates.
 Humphrey was elected as the democratic candidate in a shambolic convention marred by tear gas and protests and Eugene McCarthy, running on an anti-war ticket was ignored despite his earlier success in the primarys.
 Humphrey won the nomination even though he had not won or even contested any of the primarys.
 Richard Nixon however, won the eventual presidential election with his campaign pledges of ‘bring us together’ and ‘peace with honour’, which did not mean retreating from Vietnam as perhaps some people may have thought.

 Nixon though, despite his victory, was worried.
 The defeat by John F Kennedy in 1960 still rankled.
-Many thought that the Kennedy victory had been a given a helping hand by voting fraud, especially in the New York area controlled by Democrat Governor Daley.
+Many thought that the Kennedy victory had been a given a helping hand by voting fraud, especially in the Chicago area controlled by Democrat Governor Daley.
 Nixon though, felt his defeat was due to leaks about loans to his campaign and to his brother Donald from Howard Hughes.
 Larry O’Brien, despite his retainer from Hughes was running the democratic campaign and Nixon felt that O’Brien must know about Nixon’s own Hughes connection.
 What information did he have?
 What was in his safe in the Democratic Campaign headquarters in the Watergate building in Washington?

 The FBI and CIA had already spurned Nixon’s requests for covert surveillance and they were dragging their feet over the leaks of highly classified information from government offices.
 The answer, it seemed to Nixon, was the creation of a white house covert intelligence unit that became known as the ‘Plumbers’ made up of of ex CIA and FBI members.
 Their job was to stop the leaks, and get Nixon the information he wanted.